RickyJ99/RA-project/Readme.md

     4. `heBERT_sentiment_analysis` with FED uncertainty for sentiment analysis.
     The output is saved in `Data/4_Data_with_AI_Market_Indicies.csv`.

+- `5_*.`: This code is useful to prepare the data in order to be processed by the Cohmetrix software (online and offline), and then to return the dataset merging the output with the dataset.
+    1. `5_a_preprocessing_for_grammar.py`: This code imports the necessary libraries and defines a function called limit_text that cleans and limits the length of a given text.
+It then reads a CSV file into a Pandas DataFrame, filters the DataFrame based on specific conditions, creates a folder to store text files, iterates over the filtered DataFrame, preprocesses the text, and saves each preprocessed text as a separate text file in the output folder.
+    2. `5_b_grammar_tool.py`: This code open the browser and put the text to be process in the textbox, the using AI try to tackle the captcha and after download the results
+    3. `5_c_fromtxttocsv.py`:from Cohmetrix output to csv, given as input the folder that contains the Cohmetrix output of our dataset (in this case only for the Trump dataset) the program returns a csv that merge the dataset of trump speech and the outcome for each speech in cohmetrix
 ## `Data`

 This folder contains all the datasets saved after running the respective Python code.
 For example, dataset 3 is the output of the code 3 in the folder `Code_From Download to Dataset`.